Wye School Replacement

 During construction, Strathcona County is providing the following recreational amenitities for residents to enjoy:

-- temporary fenced dog off-leash area on the south side of Heritage Hills Drive (opening in early June)
+- temporary fenced dog off-leash area on the south side of Heritage Hills Drive.

 The Heritage Hills site was subdivided and zoned in 1985 to accommodate possible school sites.